Yazdun/old-version-yazdun.com/posts/animating-page-transitons-in-react/index.md

 ![React component](https://res.cloudinary.com/dakts9ect/image/upload/v1651227216/blog-images/ezgif-3-df84a65548_icjlpo.gif 'React component')

-As you can see, we have smooth animation on mount, but as soon as we press unmount, React removes the component from DOM and we don't get a chance to show exit animation.
+As you can see, we have smooth animation on mount, but as soon as we press unmount, React removes the component from the DOM and we don't get a chance to show exit animation.
 Here framer motion comes to our help, with some configuration we will be able to add smooth exit animation to our component 👇

 ![React component](https://res.cloudinary.com/dakts9ect/image/upload/v1651227612/blog-images/ezgif-3-37c9b233a4_mlwphx.gif 'React component')